Bin-Chen-Lab/spider/README.md

 ## 1.4
-In your terminal, type the following commands to download the scArches package.
-It will create a folder "scarches-0.4.0":
+In your terminal, type the following commands to download the scArches package in the SPIDER folder.
+It will create another folder "scarches-0.4.0":
 ```
 wget https://github.com/theislab/scarches/archive/refs/tags/v0.4.0.zip
 unzip 'v0.4.0.zip'